GermanBrainRot/Project-Galileo/README.md

 Now, let us turn our attention to the black sheep who have been *paid* to lie.

 *These* are the ones for whom the analogy of the perverse deal between the nobles and the clergy holds *verbatim*.
-We *do* have something very very similar to the nobility that had become rotten in the era of absolutism: mega corporations, think tanks and of course: governments and even some courts.
+We *do* have something very very similar to the nobility that had become rotten in the era of absolutism: mega corporations, think tanks and of course: western governments and even some courts.

 What I have to say here may - *again* - make many uncomfortable, but it must be said: The criticism and the proposed solution I am developing here *is* rooted in Marxism-Leninism.
-But unlike a lot of fraudulent caricatures that are circulating - both among critics and among self-avowed “Marxists” - I am ***NOT*** saying any of the following:
+But unlike a lot of fraudulent caricatures that are circulating - both among critics and among self-avowed western “Marxists” - I am ***NOT*** saying any of the following:

 1. “capitalism bad 😡” ❌
 2. “government good 😎“ ❌